Rule Engine

 - Streaming Layers - Configure layer distances

-- Position Calculation - How rules are applied
+- Prepare Scene - How rules are applied

 - Scene Search Filter - Define processing scope